 Vince McMahon: And next week, in spite of your insidious and stupid "What?"s— [WHAT?]
 Thank you.
 And, if you're an imbecile and you're from Hartford, you'll say— [WHAT?]
 That's my point.

 R-Truth encouraged it, first as a heel ("Don't What me!") and then as a face. ("...okay, What me!")

-On I'm Sorry I Haven't a Clue, one of the rounds revolves around the panellists singing along to a record.
-The volume of the record is then turned down so that the panellist is singing solo.
-Points are awarded (allegedly) depending on how close the panellist is to the song when the record is turned back on, and whenever Barry Cryer gets the rhythm wrong (quite often), he tends to give a loud and shocked "What!?"
+On I'm Sorry I Haven't A Clue, one of the rounds revolves around the panelists singing along to a record.
+The volume of the record is then turned down so that the panelist is singing solo.
+Points are awarded (allegedly) depending on how close the panelist is to the song when the record is turned back on, and whenever Barry Cryer gets the rhythm wrong (quite often), he tends to give a loud and shocked "What!?"

 In Paper Mario: The Thousand Year Door, this is Professor Frankly's catchphrase.
 Usually given after the events of the last chapter were explained to him so he can act as Mr. Exposition for the next.
 It's delivered from outside his house in the form of a speech bubble that fills half the screen.

 In Ace Attorney series, when the trials gets high-paced someone shouts it every couple of seconds.